jvail/solid-dss/README.md

 The research leading to these results has received funding from the European Community’s Seventh Framework Programme (FP7/2007–2013) under grant agreement No. FP7-266367 (SOLID).

 We acknowledge the E-OBS dataset from the EU-FP6 project ENSEMBLES (http://ensembles-eu.metoffice.com) and the data providers in the ECA&D project (http://www.ecad.eu).

-## Terms of use

-The ECA&D data policy applies.
-These observational data are strictly for use in non-commercial research and non-commercial education projects only.
-Scientific results based on these data must be submitted for publication in the open literature without any delay linked to commercial objectives.
-If you are unsure about the terms "commercial", "research", and "education", please contact the ECA&D staff at eca@knmi.nl for clarification. (quote ECA&D)